 Determining Your Target Heart Rate

 After you have exercised long enough you will be able to tell if you are exercising at the level you should be.
-Try to exert what feels like 70%-80% or better of what you could possibly give if you were to give everything you have.
+Try to exert about 70%-80% of what you could possibly give if you were to give everything you have.
 However, the rate at which your heart is beating is the best indicator of your workout level.
 First of all you need to determine your maximum heart rate.
 Simply subtract your age from 220.

 Time vs. Intensity for Your Intense Cardio Workout